-Sports massage, or deep tissue massage, is a specialised form of manual therapy aimed at improving the condition of muscles, tendons, ligaments and other soft tissues.
+Soft Tissue & Remedial Therapy, sports massage, or deep tissue massage, is a specialised form of manual therapy aimed at improving the condition of muscles, tendons, ligaments and other soft tissues.
 These form part of the musculo-skeletal systems which are responsible for structure, stability and movement - all essential for normal movement and physical activity.

-What conditions can sports massage help?
+What conditions can soft tissue therapy help?

 - Delayed Onset Muscles Soreness (DOMS)